-Sync literally means the synchronization of lines on the screen.
 All analog video signals carry some type of sync signal; Composite video carries all of the video information (all of the colors and brightness combined), as well as the sync information to your TV.
 S-Video is similar to composite, but separates the signal into two parts: Chroma (color information) and Luma (brightness information and sync).
 Then, some console generate a sync signal all on it’s own, but that can be sent many different ways and if the RGB SCART cable isn’t built to spec, there’s a potential safety issue if using a console’s direct sync line.

 csync – This is just the composite sync info with nothing else on the line, outputted at a standard 75 ohm video signal of around 700mV or less.

 ttl sync – This is essentially the same as csync, but voltages are over five times higher!!!
 Almost all standard equipment used requires csync and ttl can actually damage SCART equipment!